 Rub remaining stains with a suede eraser using a back and forth motion.

-Brush the shoes with a suede brush, working in the direction of the nap in short strokes.
+Brush the shoes with a suede brush, working in the direction of the nap in short strokes to finish cleaning the mud off the shoes.